 9) Spitbank Fort, England

-Bracing Bouvet is a sub-Antarctic island considered to be the most remote in the world.
-Claimed by Norway in 1930, a mystery vessel was found beached here in 1964 with no trace of human remains.
+Commonly known as Bouvet Island, this sub-Antarctic speck of land is considered to be one of the most remote in the world.
+Claimed by Norway in 1930, an abandoned lifeboat was found beached here in 1964 with no trace of human remains.

 Covered in ice and snow, the 19 mile (30.6km) island and the surrounding waters are an important breeding ground for seabirds, whales and seals, and have been a nature reserve since 1971.